-A new study shows having a pet acts as a buffer against psychological stress during the coronavirus lockdown.
+A new study shows having a pet acts as a buffer against psychological stress.

 The study consisted of 6,000 residents of the UK who have at least one pet.
-About 90% of them said their pet helped them emotionally cope with the lockdown.
-And 96% said their pet helped them stay fit and active during this period.
+About 90% of them said their pet helped them emotionally cope.
+And 96% said their pet helped them stay fit and active.

 More than 40% of UK households are estimated to own at least one pet.